-gRNAs (Table S1; 100 ng/μl) and GFP:Rab8 plasmid (150 ng/μl) were co-injected into Cas9-expressing flies (y, nos-Cas9, w; BDSC, #54591) by BestGene.
+Guide RNAs (100ng/μl) and GFP:Rab8 plasmid (150ng/μl) were co-injected into Cas9-expressing flies (y, nos-Cas9, w; BDSC #54591) by BestGene.
 Surviving adults were crossed to Sp/Cyo; Dr/Tm3 flies in a series of crosses to create possible insertion lines.
-Embryos from these individual lines were tested for fluorescence using a spinning disk confocal microscope, and insertion into the genome was verified by PCR (see below).
+Embryos from these individual lines were tested for fluorescence using a spinning-disk confocal microscope, and insertion into the genome was verified by PCR (see below).
 Successful insertions were relatively rare: 270 lines were scored before recovery of CRISPR GFP:Rab8.

-Cloning primers for HDR donor GFP:Rab8 are listed in Table S1.
+Cloning primers for HDR donor GFP:Rab8